 I am an Assistant Professor in the Department of Political Science and Co-Director of the Program in Research Methods at Texas A&M University.
 My research and teaching focuses on quantitative methods and conflict processes.
-Specific interests include civil conflict, democratization, interdependence, spatial statistics, discrete-choice models, simultaneous-equation models, measurement error, panel data, and the analysis of rare events.
-My research has appeared in Political Analysis, Political Science Research and Methods, and Journal of Peace Research.
+Specifically, my research addresses empirical challenges to inference in the analysis of political violence, including outcome interdependence, measurement error, and sparse data.
+My research has or will appear in the American Journal of Political Science, Political Analysis, Political Science Research and Methods, and Journal of Peace Research.

 Before joining the faculty at Texas A&M, I received my PhD in political science at the University of Pittsburgh.
 My thesis "Rare Events in International Relations: Modeling Heterogeneity and Interdependence with Sparse Data," was awarded the John T. Williams Dissertation Prize for the best proposal in political methodology.

 Here is a copy of my CV which contains additional information on honors received, professional service, technical skills, and academic memberships and associations.